ruliana/mazes/README.md

 Mazes for Programmes in Guile Scheme

 I have 3 goals doing this:
 - Learn Guile Scheme.
 I'm particularly interested in FFI and multithreading.
 I think the C integration + Guix can bring the same reasoning to Guile as Clojure + Java.
-If we have an easy way to incorporate C code to Guile (and install C libs), that gave me the same "batteries included" trait of Clojure.
+If we have an easy way to incorporate C code to Guile (and install C libs), that gives me the same "batteries included" trait of Clojure.
 - Improve my macro-fu.
 That's really a very hot topic for me.
 - Create a "Guile flavor" that makes me happy.